parmitage/primer/README.md

 the local function a, there's a second instance of shadowing: its parameter x shadows c's parameter x.

-The basic rule is that a function will use the most local definition of a symbol that it can find and will search outwards to successively wider scopes in order to resolve a symbol.
+The basic rule is that a function will use the most local possible definition and will search outwards to successively wider scopes in order to resolve a symbol.
 If no symbol is found even at the global scope then the symbol is said to be unbound and an error is raised.